 I no longer manage these fine lakes but retain a close interest in them - after all, I restored them over 25 years ago!
+You can read about the restoration in my 2015 book "Reflections on Still Water"

 During the week leading up to opening day, I spent some time wandering around both lakes sizing up potential swims and taking a host of photographs.
 Anyone who has a passion for gardening will know the wonderful displays of flowers that are so evident in early summer - and so too the lakes with such a prolific display of nature's finest; birds trilling, insects buzzing and wild flowers just plain showing off.
 To say I was excited is understating my anticipation, and me at my ripe old age too.